Munavvarh/Ariel_Segmentation_Project/hyperparameter Optimization(milestone3).md

 # Explaning our Assigned method Hyperband

+Hyperband is a sophisticated algorithm for hyperparameter optimization.
+The creators of the method framed the problem of hyperparameter optimization as a pure-exploration, non-stochastic, infinite armed bandit problem.
+When employing Hyperband, a resource (such as iterations, data samples, or features) is chosen and allocated to randomly sampled configurations.
+The model is then trained with each configuration, stopping training combinations that perform badly and providing more resources to potential configurations.
 Hyperband is a variation of random search, but with some explore-exploit theory to find the best time allocation for each of the configurations.
 It is described in details in [1].

-A good introduction to this algorithm is the successive halving algorithm:
+***successive halving:***

 Randomly sample 64 hyper-parameter sets in the search space.
 Evaluate after 100 iterations the validation loss of all these.